Got my Level 3 results - what next?

 What do I need to know?

 UCAS Track is available from 8am on results day for you to check your status and see if you've been accepted into university or college.
 BUT the results will only be there if the higher education setting has updated UCAS.
-So getting hold of your results in person is always the best way to make sure you've got what you need.
+Getting hold of your results is always the best way to make sure you've got what you need.

 Going on to higher education